eliseomartelli/eliseomartelli.it/_drafts/2018-12-22-going_cashless_as_a_student.md

 ### Worst cases (and how I fix them)
 Public transport tickets here in Turin can be a bit cumbersome for new-comers.
-You need to have a [BipCard](https://bip.piemonte.it/carta-bip-cose-e-come-funziona/) or some sort of smartcard issued by your University (or workplace) then you can add bus tickets on that card.
+You need to have a [BipCard](https://bip.piemonte.it/carta-bip-cose-e-come-funziona/) or some sorts of smartcard issued by your University (or workplace) then you can add bus tickets on that card.
-Paying for tickets can be done by going to a tobacconist (and using cash) or you can use the [GttToMove](https://play.google.com/store/apps/details?id=it.to.gtt.tomove) and pay online.
+Paying for tickets can be done by going to a tobacconist (and using cash) or you can use the [GttToMove](https://play.google.com/store/apps/details?id=it.to.gtt.tomove) and pay online (my preferred solution).

-_b__
+___

 Do you want to talk to me about projects, fun stuff and other things that might be interesting?